bloominstituteoftechnology/Sprint-Challenge-React-Wars/Answers.md

     to be able to look at your code and asses the best ways and times to use components.

 1. Briefly describe some of the differences between a Class/Stateful component and a Functional/Presentational component.
+    Class components are the only ones that can use state - that's the main difference this gives us the interactivity, functional components are used as a way to pass data to the main app itself (under the hood)

 1. Describe state.